dotnet/docs/docs/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to.md

 ### Reuse rather than replace properties

-The `Newtonsoft.Json` `ObjetCreationHandling` setting lets you specify that objects in properties should be reused rather than replaced during deserialization. `System.Text.Json` always replaces objects in properties.
+The `Newtonsoft.Json` `ObjectCreationHandling` setting lets you specify that objects in properties should be reused rather than replaced during deserialization. `System.Text.Json` always replaces objects in properties.

 ### Add to collections without setters